vmware/terraform-provider-vcfa/website/docs/r/org_vdc.html.markdown

 state.
 It does not generate configuration.
 However, an experimental feature in Terraform 1.5+ allows also code generation.
 See [Importing resources][importing-resources] for more information.

-An existing Org VDC configuration can be [imported][docs-import] into this resource via supplying path for it.
+An existing Organization VDC (Region Quota) configuration can be [imported][docs-import] into this resource via supplying path for it.
 An example is
 below:

 [docs-import]: https://www.terraform.io/docs/import/

 ```
-terraform import vcfa_org_vdc.imported my-org-name.my-org-vdc-name
+terraform import vcfa_org_vdc.imported my-org-name.my-region-name
 ```

-The above would import the `my-org-vdc-name` Tenant Org VDC that belongs to my-org-name Organization.
+The above would import the Organization VDC (Region Quota) that belongs to `my-org-name` Organization and `my-region-name` Region.